 Visit the legendary USS Pampanito, a World War II submarine, memorial and National Historic Landmark.
 Take an audio tour and learn about the on-going preservation efforts.
 Just steps away is the heart of world-famous Fisherman's Wharf, perfect for strolling among seafood stalls, souvenir shops and many more attractions.

 Cruise on the Bay

-It's home to the San Francisco Giants from April to October every year, but you can take a tour inside AT&T Park any time for a “player’s eye view."
+It's home to the San Francisco Giants from April to October every year, but you can take a an unforgettable tour inside Oracle Park any time for a “player’s eye view."
 You'll have access to the infield warning track, the dugout, batting cages, the visitors’ clubhouse, the press box and a luxury suite.

 Dine al Fresco